TimeWarpEngineering/timewarp-state/Documentation/Partials/Terminology.md

 ---
-uid: blazor-state.Terminology.md
+uid: TimeWarp.State.Terminology.md
 title: Terminology
 ---

 ## Terminology

-The pattern used by Blazor-State and MediatR has been around for many years and goes by different names.
+The pattern used by TimeWarp.State and MediatR has been around for many years and goes by different names.
-We list various related terms here and **Bold** indicates the term used in Blazor-State.
+We list various related terms here and **Bold** indicates the term used in TimeWarp.State.

 ### Signals/**Actions**/**Requests**/Commands/